 Once upon a time there was a pool.
-It was in a club, and the club people loved the pool.
+It was in a club called “the agile club” (of course), and “the agile club” people loved the pool.

 This pool had 6 lanes.
 Each lane was wide enough for 2 persons to swim in parallel.
 Because the pool was popular, sometimes in certain hours, there were more than 12 people, and then people joined in already populated lanes.
 It wasn’t comfortable as swimming alone, or with a pair, but it was possible, to get by with 3 people swimming in a lane.
 4 was a stretch, but it sometimes came to that.

 There were certain rules for using the pool.
 But they were not enforced, they were used as guidelines.
 For example, two of the lanes had a small sign on them: “Fast Lane”.
 They were intended for fast swimmers.
 It was a well known guideline, but the guideline made sense only when the pool was full.
 The system (pool and swimmers) was built that fast swimmers gravitated toward the Fast Lanes, slower swimmers to the other lanes.

 Some experienced people even tried to game the system.

 For example, when the 13th person came to the pool, he looked at the pace of the other swimmers, then joined the lane that was compatible with his or her pace.
 Others took into account which people they know and their schedule, how long others have already been in the pool, how long they are going to be in.
 Then they chose the lane that was optimized for these situation (mainly give them a free lane).